tduyng/tduyng.github.io/content/blog/dual-package-typescript/index.md

 Today, ECMAScript Modules (ESM) have become the standard for writing JavaScript on both the front end and back end.
 However, many projects still use CommonJS (CJS), particularly those that have been around for a while.

 If your project is written in TypeScript, you're in luck.
 TypeScript already uses ESM syntax with `import` and `export`.
-However, one thing to keep in mind is that if your TypeScript project does not specify `"type": "module"`, it will still output CJS modules.
+However, one thing to keep in mind is that if your TypeScript project does not specify `"type": "module"`, it will still output CommonJS.

 With Deno, JSR, or Bun, the question of using CJS or ESM doesn't really matter.
 Deno and JSR enforce the use of ESM exclusively, while Bun supports both CommonJS and ESM.
 However, in Node.js, this question still requires careful consideration.